moby/moby/docs/sources/reference/commandline/cli.md

 ## save

-    Usage: docker save [OPTIONS] IMAGE
+    Usage: docker save [OPTIONS] IMAGE [IMAGE...]

-    Save an image to a tar archive (streamed to STDOUT by default)
+    Save an image(s) to a tar archive (streamed to STDOUT by default)

       -o, --output=""    Write to an file, instead of STDOUT

 Produces a tarred repository to the standard output stream.
-Contains all parent layers, and all tags + versions, or specified repo:tag.
+Contains all parent layers, and all tags + versions, or specified repo:tag, for each argument provided.

-It is used to create a backup that can then be used with `docker load`
+It is used to create a backup that can then be used with ``docker load``

     $ sudo docker save busybox > busybox.tar
     $ ls -sh busybox.tar